nlanson/RawDL/README.md

 # RawDL💮

-RawDL is a node script to schedule and download seasonal anime series.
+RawDL is a node utility to schedule and download seasonal anime series.

 ## Installation